madeleinemila/triage-app/README.md

 - A TV journalist, in the newsroom or in the field, has to meet tight deadlines and use a diverse and often unique combo of technologies

-- The journalist **might not have the technical expertise** to be comfortable troubleshooting without guidance
+- The journalist might not have the technical expertise to be comfortable troubleshooting without guidance

-- But the **solutions** are sometimes **straightforward**
+- But the solutions are sometimes straightforward

-- The journalist might not have a user guide, but they are likely to be **on a web browser**
+- The journalist might not have a user guide, but they are likely to be on a web browser**

 - Technical staff might also need to spend their time on more complex issues

-Both sides would benefit from a **simple but customisable knowledge base**.
+Both sides would benefit from a simple but customisable knowledge base.

 Simple, for rapid access to the most important info.